intenttechnologies/basket-web-publisher-statamic-addon/README.md

 php artisan vendor:publish --tag=add-to-basket-config
 ```

-Add your api_key to your env file
+Add your api_key to the add-to-basket.php config or env file

 ```
 ADD_TO_BASKET_API_KEY=xxx
 ```

-Set env to use the production environment for prod/live deployments
+Add env var to use the production environment for prod/live deployments

 ```
 ADD_TO_BASKET_ENVIRONMENT=production